ChiangE/Sophon/Readme.md

 The whole project is devided into two parts:

 + classification : codes for reproducing our classification-related experiments
-+ classification : codes for reproducing our generation-related experiments
++ generation : codes for reproducing our generation-related experiments